limithub/videlicet/_posts/2017-03-04-demystifying.md

 <figure>
 <img src="/assets/pics/posts/demyst/willow.gif" />
 <figcaption>
-See how the motion moves one way and then resolves back: just as music must resolvethe conceptual "room" must have some limits, some rigid bodies and colliders.
+See how the motion moves one way and then <a href="https://en.wikipedia.org/wiki/Resolution_(music)">resolves</a> back: the conceptual "room" must have some limits, some rigid bodies and colliders.
 </figcaption>
 </figure>
 </li>